containers/toolbox/test/system/README.md

 First, make sure you have all the dependencies installed.

 - Enter the toolbox root folder
-- Prepare container images.
-See [playbooks/setup-env.yaml](../../playbooks/setup-env.yaml)
 - Invoke command `bats ./test/system/` and the test suite should fire up

-Mocking of images is done to prevent potential networking issues and to speed up the cases.
+Mocking of images is done automatically to prevent potential networking issues and to speed up the cases.

-> Currently, this is done in a playbook that is a part of Toolbox's CI.
-In the future, this should be converted and become part of the test suite itself to allow local execution.

-By default the test suite uses the system versions of `podman` and `toolbox`.
+By default the test suite uses the system versions of `podman`, `skopeo` and `toolbox`.

-If you have a `podman` or `toolbox` installed in a nonstandard location then you can use the `PODMAN` and `TOOLBOX` environmental variables to set the path to the binaries.
+If you have a `podman`, `skopeo` or `toolbox` installed in a nonstandard location then you can use the `PODMAN`, `SKOPEO` and `TOOLBOX` environmental variables to set the path to the binaries.
 So the command to invoke the test suite could look something like this: `PODMAN=/usr/libexec/podman TOOLBOX=./toolbox bats ./test/system/`.

+When running the tests, make sure the `test suite: [job]` jobs are successful.
+These jobs set up the whole environment and are a strict requirement for other jobs to run correctly.